Christoph33one/viks-bakery/README.md

 # Testing

 I have used manual and automated testing to ensure the website's functionality meets the desired and development standards throughout the website.

 ### Code validation
+### HTML
-All of my code has been validated using an online validator specific to the language, all code now passes with zero errors.
+- All of my code has been validated using an online validator specific to the language, all code now passes with zero errors.

 - CSS validation
 https://jigsaw.w3.org/css-validator/
 ![](assets/CSS%20validation%20test%20pass.png)

-### Automated testing
+### Automated tests

 I have used the Coverage library throughout testing to keep track of how much Python code was covered by the tests.
 The remaining code is covered by manual testing.

-### Automated tests

-I have tested all three of the project's apps and have covered a total of 83%.
+I have tested all three apps and the views, urls and models.
+The coverage report shows a total of 83% tested.
 For the rest of my tesing I will manually test all functions.

 ![](assets/full%20site%20tests%20coverage.png)